Update, February 2021: PS5 review, 3 months later

 It also doesn't have a competitor for Project xCloud streaming via Game Pass.
 There's Remote Play, letting you stream your games to PC or mobile devices, but you need to own those games in your library.
 Until Sony figures out what it wants from PlayStation Now, it'll be stuck in the shadow of Xbox Game Pass.

 Sony seems to be banking heavily on its exclusives.
-The second God of War is coming in 2021, Final Fantasy 16 appears to be a PS5 console exclusive, at least at launch, and we're getting Horizon Forbidden West next year as well.
+The second God of War is coming later in 2021, Final Fantasy 16 appears to be a PS5 console exclusive, at least at launch, and we're getting Horizon Forbidden West next year as well.
 Those all come from beloved franchises — some of which are highly regarded as being the best in the business.
 We'll have to see though if exclusives are enough to help the PS5 coast through this generation.

 PS5 Final thoughts